potassco/clorm/docs/clorm/predicate.rst

     booking("2018-12-31", location("Sydney", "Australia")).

-The Clorm ``Predicate`` class definition is able to support the flexiblity required to deal with complex terms.
-A ``ComplexTerm`` class is introduced simply as an alias for the ``Predicate`` class.
+The Clorm :class:`~clorm.Predicate` class definition is able to support the flexiblity required to deal with complex terms.
+A :class:`~clorm.ComplexTerm` class is introduced simply as an alias for the :class:`~clorm.Predicate` class.

 .. code-block:: python

-   from clorm import Predicate, ComplexTerm, StringField
+   from clorm import ComplexTerm

    class Location(ComplexTerm):
       city = StringField
       country = StringField

-The definition for a complex term can be included within a new ``Predicate`` definition by using the ``Field`` property of the ``ComplexTerm`` sub-class.
+The definition for a complex term can be included within a new :class:`~clorm.Predicate` definition by using the :py:meth:`ComplexTerm.Field<clorm.Predicate.Field>` property of the :class:`~clorm.ComplexTerm` sub-class.

 .. code-block:: python